Cell Phone Addiction Poses Even Greater Danger Than Distracted Driving on Nevada Roads

 Get off the road and out of the flow of traffic before checking or answering any cell phone messages.
 Keep in mind that most journeys do not take much time.
 Within a few short minutes, you can check your phone more safely.
 If you do need to deal with a message immediately, pull off the road to handle it.
 This can also help reprogram your brain to feel that checking your messages on the road creates problems, rather than activating your reward centers.

-Did you suffer an accident due to another driver’s distraction or cell phone addiction?
+Did you suffer a car accident in Las Vegas due to another driver’s distraction or cell phone addiction?
 Need to learn more about your options on the road?
 We can help.
 Contact Gina Corena & Associates today at 702-680-1111.